-Dr. Daryl Nicole Thuroff has spent the last 11 years honing her skills as a health care facilitator and educator.
-She is a Licensed Acupuncturist, Massage Therapist, is nationally certified as a Diplomat of Oriental Medicine by the National Certification Commission for Acupuncture and Oriental Medicine.
-She has also recently completed a Doctorate of Acupuncture and Oriental Medicine at Pacific College of Oriental Medicine.
+Dr. Daryl Nicole Thuroff has spent the last 13 years honing her skills as a health care facilitator and educator.
+She has a Doctorate of Acupuncture and Oriental Medicine, is a Licensed Acupuncturist, Massage Therapist, and is nationally certified as a Diplomat of Oriental Medicine by the National Certification Commission for Acupuncture and Oriental Medicine.

 While her clinical work is geared towards chronic pain, auto immune disorder and stress management, Daryl is especially interested in tapping into the mind/body connection.
 Her goal is to facilitate healing based on individualized treatment of physical injuries along with emotional stressors.
 Treatments often include acupuncture, massage therapy and herbal medicine combinations to ensure optimal results.

-Before moving to Yinova, Daryl held multiple positions at Pacific College of Oriental Medicine in Manhattan including Assistant Director of Clinical Services and Offsite Clinic Coordinator, Professor, and Clinic Supervisor.
+Before moving to Yinova, Daryl held multiple positions at Pacific College of Oriental Medicine in Manhattan including Assistant Director of Clinical Services and Offsite Clinic Coordinator, Professor of both acupuncture and massage, and Clinic Supervisor.